Onboarding Success

 2. Setup & Train

-This phase equips the customer team and configures the system for real-time operation and traceability.
+Configure the system and equip the team for real-time operation and traceability.

 System Configuration